2020PB/police-brutality/all-locations.md

 A man filming says, "You are live, you are live."
 Police then beat him with batons and throw him to the ground to arrest him.
 Police then arrest another protestor while more officers push protestors back.

-tags: arrest, beat, batons, strike
+tags: arrest, beat, batons, strike, protestor

 id: or-portland-16